 The Elixir Community has also produced plenty of resources to explore Elixir from different backgrounds and other perspectives.
 We are sure you will find a resource that follows your pace and interests.

-You want to explore functional programming, but are put off by the academic feel (tell me about monads just one more time).
-You know you need concurrent applications, but also know these are almost impossible to get right.
-Meet Elixir, a functional, concurrent language built on the rock-solid Erlang VM.
+Explore functional programming without the academic overtones (tell me about monads just one more time).
+Create concurrent applications, but get them right without all the locking and consistency headaches.
+Meet Elixir, a modern, functional, concurrent language built on the rock-solid Erlang VM.

 Elixir in Action